JohanVer/freicar_docs/docs/nodes/freicar_map.md

 For consecutive `GetPlan()` calls, you should use `ResetContainers()` first to clean up the search results from the last step.

 ### LaneFollower
-This planner starts from a given position and follows along the lanes for a speicifed distance.
+This planner starts from a given position and follows along the lanes for a specified distance.
 If it reaches a junction, it'll use the given command to choose a direction to go.
 For this planner, there is no object needed.
 You can call one of the two overloads of `freicar::planning::lane_follower::GetPlan()`:

 - `Point3D current_position`: x, y, z